nosrettep/ValorantRecordCommand/README.md

  Justin is UP 46RR this stream.
 Currently 4W - 1L - 0D. | Their current rank is Immortal 3 - 473RR.
  ```

-Note that in the above example, `username` should be replaced with the player's Riot username, `tag` should be replaced with the player's Riot tag, and `PlayerName` should be replaced with whatever name the bot should use to refer to the player / streamer.
+:rotating_light: Note that in the above example, `username` should be replaced with the player's Riot username, `tag` should be replaced with the player's Riot tag, and `PlayerName` should be replaced with whatever name the bot should use to refer to the player / streamer.

 ## Limitations